eftomi/Pharo-Webview/README.md

 Pharo-WebView is a package which implements a binding to webview dll library available at https://github.com/webview/webview in Pharo.
 Webview allows you to show HTML user interfaces in a native window, inject JavaScript code and HTML content into the page.
 It can render HTML originating via web requests or as a direct input.

 IMPORTANT: Pharo-WebView was until now tested on Windows 10 64-bit and Linux (Ubuntu Desktop 20.04.3 LTS) 64-bit.
-Due to some open issues (like, for instance, https://github.com/webview/webview/issues/588), the need to redefine some of the library's functionalities to properly manage (create, destroy) external objects, and MacOS/Cocoa specific implementation in this library I decided to continue the work with stable libraries, like for instance https://www.tryphotino.io/.
+Due to some open issues (like, for instance, https://github.com/webview/webview/issues/588), the need to redefine some of the library's functionalities to properly manage (create, destroy) external objects, and MacOS/Cocoa specific implementation in this library I decided to continue the work with similarly lightweight and stable libraries, like for instance https://www.tryphotino.io/.

 ## Installation
 You can load WebView package using Metacello: